thomastay/personal-blog/content/gzip_investigations.md

 01 - compressed with fixed huffman codes (don't forget that although the bitstream says "10", it is read as 01 because the data literals are to be interpreted in little endian format)

 Next we have to decode the huffman codes.
+If you haven't read [the official DEFLATE spec](https://datatracker.ietf.org/doc/html/rfc1951#page-12), the gist of fixed (aka static) huffman codes is that they are a bunch of agreed upon huffman codes that range from 7-9 bits long.
+As with all huffman codes, each code is prefix free, which means that as you read the bitstream bit by bit, there's never any ambiguitity about when each code ends.

-If you haven't read [the official DEFLATE spec](https://datatracker.ietf.org/doc/html/rfc1951#page-12), read section 3.2.6 (fixed huffman codes) before continuing on or it won't make much sense.
-I've included the huffman table below:
+If you're unsure, read section 3.2.5 and 3.2.6 (fixed huffman codes) of the DEFLATE spec before continuing on or it won't make much sense.
+[The Wikipedia page for canonical Huffman codes is also a good read.](https://en.wikipedia.org/wiki/Canonical_Huffman_code)

+I've included the huffman table from the spec below:
 ```
 Lit Value    Bits        Codes
 ---------    ----        -----